THE INCREDIBLE HULK

 adapted into comic form by Marvel as The

 Incredible Hulk vs. Quasimodo in 1983, by regular Hulk contributors Bill Mantlo and Sal Buscema.
-Editor Al Milgrom, dressed as the Hulk, appeared in a one-page back-up
+Then-series editor Al Milgrom, dressed as the Hulk, appeared in a one-page

 Enter: She-Hulk! |